docker/docs/datacenter/dtr/2.2/guides/user/create-and-manage-webhooks.md

 `/api/v0/webhooks/{id}`, replacing `{id}` with the webhook subscription ID which you would like to delete.

-Note that in order to delete a subscription you must be either a system administrator or an administrator for the resource which the payload subscribes to.
-For example, as a normal user you can only delete subscriptions for repositories which you are an admin of.
+Only a system administrator or an administrator for the resource which the payload subscribes to can delete a subscription.
+As a normal user, you can only delete subscriptions for repositories which you administer.